leoisl/pandora_paper_roc/README.md

-# pandora1_paper
+# pandora_paper_roc

-A snakemake pipeline that receives as input variant calls from several tools and build several plots for the pandora paper.
+A snakemake pipeline that receives as input variant calls from several tools and build several data and plots for the pandora paper, the main one being the ROC plot.
+See the pandora paper for more details.

-It depends on four other pipelines (see https://github.com/leoisl/pandora1_paper_full_pipeline).

 The version used in the pandora paper has tag `pandora_paper_tag1`.